-The Washington Employment Attorneys of Emery Reddy can defend your legal rights if you have experienced workplace discrimination under the Americans with Disabilities Act.
-Our workers compensation lawyers also help workers recover benefits from their L&I claim.
+The Seattle L&I attorneys at Emery Reddy can defend your legal rights if you have experienced workplace discrimination under the Americans with Disabilities Act.
+Our workers’ compensation lawyers also help workers recover benefits from their L&I claim.
 If you are eligible for added benefits, our team can also help you get wage replacement, assistance returning to work, and pensions or disability benefits in the case of a severe injury.

 Workers with permanent loss of function may need an attorney to help them recover a permanent partial disability award or monthly pension.
 Washington workers often qualify for such benefits even when their impairment does not prevent them from returning to work.

 See Washington state’s Permanent Partial Disability award schedules.